Frank Stagg (Irish republican): Hunger strike

 The British government refused to meet any of these demands.
 Stagg died on 12 February 1976 after 62 days on hunger strike.
 The IRA swore revenge over his death, warning the British public it was going to attack indiscriminately.
-They exploded about 13 bombs throughout England within a month after Stagg's death.

 The three funerals of Frank Stagg

 Frank Stagg's burial caused considerable controversy in Ireland.
-Republicans and two of his brothers sought to have Stagg buried in the republican plot in Ballina beside the grave of Michael Gaughan, in accordance with his wishes which he had added to his will in prison during his hunger strike.
+Republicans, his mother and two of his brothers sought to have Stagg buried in the republican plot in Ballina beside the grave of Michael Gaughan, in accordance with his wishes which he had added to his will in prison during his hunger strike.
 His widow, his brother Emmet Stagg and the Irish government wished to have him buried in the family plot in the same cemetery and to avoid republican involvement in the funeral.
 As the republicans, journalists and his family separately waited at Dublin Airport for the body, the Irish government ordered the flight to be diverted to Shannon Airport.

 His body was then taken to the parish church in Hollymount by helicopter and buried near the family plot.
-This first burial was attended by thousands of Republicans and 1,600 members of the Irish Defence Forces and the Garda Síochána were deployed by the government to keep order at the funeral.
+This first burial was attended by thousands of Republicans while 1,600 members of the Irish Defence Forces and the Garda Síochána were deployed by the government to keep order at the funeral.
 Despite their presence, members of the Provisional IRA attended this first burial, firing volleys of shot over his coffin, in the style of a military funeral.

 Following the first burial, a requiem mass was held in Mayo for Stagg by Republicans.
 Once again a mass deployment of Gardai was ordered, and once again large numbers of Republicans and Provisional IRA members attended.
 Joe Cahill, who had formerly been a Chief of Staff of the IRA, attended the ceremony and vowed during it that at some point in the future there would be another funeral for Stagg, with his body being laid to rest beside that of Gaughan's.